InfiniteCuriosity/Ethical_use_of_AI/README.md

 <h1>Ethical use of AI (especially in the job search process)</h1>

+Credit where credit is due: I learned some of this while completing the <a href = https://www.coursera.org/google-certificates/google-ai>Google AI Professional</a> certificate, but a lot of this was material from life.

 <h2>1.
 How to write a great prompt to AI:</h2>
 <br>
 <b>Russ Recommendation: Never again ask AI about anything without setting up a very successful team of rivals first.</b><br>